-The Australian Government is implementing a package of initiatives to support implementation of the Murray–Darling Basin Plan.
+The Australian Government continues to implement a package of initiatives to support implementation of the Murray–Darling Basin Plan that was announced in 2018.

 The package includes initiatives to improve water access for Indigenous communities in the Murray–Darling Basin.